 Okay then, so what ARE period blood clots?

 Menstrual blood clots are a mix of blood cells, tissue from the lining of the uterus, and proteins in the blood that help to regulate your flow.
 They look like a thick glob of blood, and in most cases, they’re a natural occurrence at that time of the month.
-You’re most likely to experience clots when your flow is at its heaviest (generally during the first 2 days of menstruation when your flow is leaving your body quickly) and they’re likely seen as bright or really dark red – almost blackish!
+You’re most likely to experience clots during your period when your flow is at its heaviest (generally during the first 2 days of menstruation when your flow is leaving your body quickly) and they’re likely seen as bright or really dark red – almost blackish!
 If you notice the blood clots are brown and they pop up towards the end of your period – this simply means that the blood is older, and leaving your body at a slower rate.

 Right, so HOW and WHY do menstrual blood clots form?

 To help break your period blood and tissue down, your body produces what’s called ‘anticoagulants’.
 Basically, this happens in order to help you pass the blood more easily.
-However, when the blood is moving faster than the anticoagulants can be produced, clots form.
+However, when the blood is moving faster than the anticoagulants can be produced, period blood clots form.
 This is because the menstrual blood pools, and from there it begins to ‘coagulate’; simply meaning that the fluid changes to more of a semi-solid consistency.

-What can cause period blood clots?
+What can cause period clots?

 - Fibroids – common, non-cancerous growths inside your uterus that can cause blockages which may affect your flow.